eolivdazn/cv/README.md

 ### QAE at ESAILORS  (Hamburg , Germany)
 2017 - 2019

-> Lotto24 is the leading German lottery provider on the Internet and is listed on the Frankfurt Stock Exchange.
+> Lotto24 is the leading German lottery provider on the Internet.
 Lotto24.de is the market leader in online lottery brokerage in Germany and has more than 2.5 million customers.

 - Working primarily supporting backend microservices.
 - Create and maintain automated tests integrations(rest framework) and functional(selenium) tests